usdoj-crt/crt-portal/README.md

 ### Subsequent deploys

+Deploys will happen via Circle CI.
+    - For deploys to dev, it will deploy after tests pass, when a PR is merged into the dev branch.
+    - For deploys to staging, it will deploy after tests pass, when we make or update a branch the starts with "release/".
+    - Once we are cleared to deploy to prod, it will deploy after tests pass, when we merge the release into the master branch.

-Once cloud.gov is set up, you can deploy just with a push
+As a back up contingency, you can deploy just with a push using the manifest:

-    cf push
+    cf push -f manifest_space.yml

 # Background notes